Tushar2153/Store-Performance-Dashboard-Power-BI-/README.md

 | **Automation (optional)** | Google Apps Script or Python scripts for preprocessing |
 | **Deployment**     | Published to Power BI Service or embedded in an internal dashboard hub |

-## 💡 Getting Started (optional)

-Include setup instructions or links to published dashboards if applicable.

 ## 📥 Feedback & Contributions